Intervention & Family Recovery

 Where do we begin?
 Not even the closest family members always agree on what to do.
 And sometimes it feels like we’ve tried everything.
 Over and over again.

-This is how addiction functions in a family.
+This is how addiction disrupts a family.
 It throws everyone’s emotions into chaos and stops effective decision making.
 Addiction likes chaos, because when the family isn’t working as a team, chaos enables the addiction.

 Working with a skilled clinical interventionist